 |1070||c.1075||Stigand||27||See moved to Chichester by decree of the Council of London (1075), Stigand was the last Bishop of Selsey and first Bishop of Chichester.|

 |2012||present||Jerome||28||The first titular bishop of the See to be recognised by the State.|

 The titular See of Selsey has never been used by the Church of England.
 The Roman Catholic Church restored the use of the titular title in 1969.
-However, the titular title is recognised as Metropolitan Jerome’s legal identity by Her Majesty, Queen Elizabeth II’s Government of the United Kingdom.
+However, the titular title is recognised as ✠Jerome’s legal identity by Her Majesty, Queen Elizabeth II’s Government of the United Kingdom.